rajprateek25/digital-design-and-fabrication/lab-3-sensors-and-actuators/README.md

-# 🚀 Breathing Life into Hardware: Building an Interactive Pneumatic Installation
+# Sensors & Actuators

-Welcome back to my hardware engineering series!
-After conquering I2C buses and state machines in Lab 2, Lab 3 plunges into the world of physical computing and soft robotics.
-The goal?
-Build an automated pneumatic system consisting of two air pumps, a solenoid valve, and an inflatable pillow, and bring it to life with sensor-driven interactions.
+In the exercise 3, students were asked to create a pneumatic system consisting of two air pumps, an air valve, and an inflatable pillow and integrating a sensor interaction according to our own design.

 ---

-## 📝 Post 1: Isolating the Power (Enter the MOSFET)
+## Basic Setup

-The Arduino Uno's digital pins run at 5V and max out at around 40mA.
-The two ZR370-02PM diaphragm air pumps I used draw around 500mA each under load , and the FA0520E air valve draws ~400mA.
-To safely switch these heavy-duty inductive loads without frying the microcontroller, I wired up three IRF520 MOSFET driver modules.
+The Arduino Uno's digital pins run at 5V and support a maximum of 40mA.
+The two diaphragm air pumps along with the air air valve provided to us draw a much higher current load than supported.
+To safely connect these components to the microcontroller,  we first connected hree IRF520 MOSFET driver modules.

+---

-### The Hardware Setup
+### Hardware Setup

-The system isolates the low-power logic from the high-power physical loads.

-* The Arduino logic processing is powered entirely via USB.
+* Arduino Uno is powered via laptop USB port.

-* The load side of the MOSFETs connects to an external lab power supply.
+* MOSFETs load side connects to the external lab power supply.

-* Crucially, the Arduino's GND and the external power supply's GND must be tied together to establish a shared, unified ground reference across the entire circuit.
+* Arduino Uno's GND and the external power supply's GND must be tied together to establish a shared ground reference across the circuit.

-### The Open-Loop Code: A Basic Breath
+---

+### Code to Test Actuators
-To verify my actuators, I started with a simple, hardcoded timer loop to test inflation, hold, and deflation states.
+To verify the actuators, I started with a simple, hardcoded timer loop to test inflation, hold, and deflation states.

 ```cpp
 const int PUMP1_PIN = 3;      // (Deflation pump)